 This letter comprises the comments of list participating utilities in response to the Department of Energy’s (DOE’s) Request for Information (RFI) as part of its implementation of Executive Order 13771 (Office of the White House, 2017).
 These comments focus specifically on DOE’s Appliance and Equipment Standards Program as well as the energy efficiency standard and test procedure regulations developed and implemented by this program.

 The signatories of this letter, collectively referred to herein as the Utility Coalition, represent some of the most diverse utility companies in the United States, serving over XX million customers combined.
 As energy companies, we understand the potential of DOE’s regulations, developed and updated by the Appliance and Equipment Standards Program, to cut costs and reduce energy consumption for our customers while maintaining or increasing the value of covered products and appliances.
 We have witnessed the implementation of existing appliance standards developed by DOE over the past two decades and seen their effectiveness with significant energy savings from covered products.
-These standards have been an effective and critical tool in reducing energy use in homes and businesses nationwide, freeing up economic resources for more and for future use.
+These standards have been an effective and critical tool in reducing energy use in homes and businesses nationwide, freeing up economic resources for other uses.

 Utilities in this Utility Coalition have been involved with DOE’s Appliance and Equipment Standards Program since 2005 as stakeholders in DOE’s public rulemaking process and as formal members of the general Appliance Standard and Rulemaking Federal Advisory Committee (ASRAC).
 We appreciate DOE’s efforts to solicit input from stakeholders on how best to implement Executive Order 13771 to achieve meaningful burden reduction while continuing to meet DOE’s statutory responsibilities in accordance with the Energy Policy and Conservation Act of 1975 (EPCA), as amended (Energy Conservation Standards).
 The Utility Coalition asks DOE to carefully consider the following comments in response to this RFI.